Poppys Wild Kitchen

 Instructions

 • Wash and remove any tough stems or leaves from the beet greens.
 Bring a pot of water to a boil and drop the beet greens in.
-Boil 2-3 minutes and quickly transfer to a colander.
-Rinse with cool water and let drain while making crostini.
+Boil for 2-3 minutes and quickly transfer to a colander.
+Rinse with cool water and let drain while making bruschetta.

-• Cut two oval pieces of bread from each slice of country bread or sourdough to yield 6 crustless crostini.
+• Cut two oval pieces of bread from each slice of country bread or sourdough to yield 6 crustless bruschetta.
 Brush the sides and tops of all the crostini with olive oil.
-Bake about 15 minutes in a toaster oven, or until nice and golden.
+Bake for about 15 minutes in a toaster oven or until nice and golden.
 You can also bake in a conventional oven at 375 degrees.

-• Remove crispy baked crostini and rub top of each piece with a peeled, raw garlic clove.
+• Remove the crispy baked bruschette and rub the top of each piece with a peeled, raw garlic clove.
 The rough surface of the toasted crostini will act as a fine grater for the garlic clove.

 • Gently melt vegan butter in a shallow sauce pan.
 Squeeze excess water from beet greens and add to pan with melted butter.
 Season beet greens lightly with salt and stir briefly until the tender greens are warm.
 Remove to a dish.